Family leave for the self-employed

 Your YEL income determines the amount of your parental allowance

-Since the beginning of 2020, the parental allowances paid by Kela have been determined based on annual earnings.
+The parental allowances paid by Kela is determined based on annual earnings.
 As a self-employed person, your annual earnings are based on the YEL income.
 If you work as a wage-earner outside your own company in addition to your entrepreneurial activities, the amount of your allowance is affected by both your earnings as an employee and your YEL income as a self-employed person.
 The annual earnings are calculated based on the earnings from the 12 calendar months preceding the calendar month when the entitlement to the benefit begins.
-Lisätietoja vuositulon määräytymisestä löydät Kelan sivuilta (Kela.fi).
+More information on how annual earnings are determined is available on Kela’s website (kela.fi).

 If you apply for the parental allowance for a second time, it may be determined based on the income used as the basis for your previous parental allowance if your child’s calculated time of birth is before your youngest child turns three years.